winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 });
 ```

-In this example, a set of resources are created, and remote function is defined to
+In this example, a set of resources are created, and a remote function is
-listen to messages from a message queue that will increment an distributed
+defined to listen to messages from a message queue that will increment an
-counter, and then upload the message body to a file in a cloud object store.
+distributed counter, and then upload the message body to a file in a cloud
+object store.

-The `inflight` keyword is a new keyword that we've added to Wing.
+The `inflight` keyword is something new that we've added to Wing.
 It's similar
-to `async` in JavaScript, but it's used to mark functions that can be bundled,
+to `async` in JavaScript, but it's used to mark functions that can be bundled
 and then executed in the cloud.

 >